bnomei/kirby-instagram-api/readme.md

 Kirby CMS User-Field, Tag and Page Method to access Instagram API Endpoints.
 This is a boilerplate to create your own Instagram embeds.

-Use this plugin to simplify secured api authorisation to a few clicks and show your Instagram images and their metadata within your awesome layout without any [embed codes](https://help.instagram.com/513918941996087).
+Use this plugin to simplify the secured api authorisation to a few clicks and show your Instagram images and metadata without any [fixed styling embed codes](https://help.instagram.com/513918941996087).

+This is not an [Embed Code Plugin](https://www.instagram.com/developer/embedding/) but grants you access to all [API Endpoints](https://www.instagram.com/developer/endpoints/).
+It works without implicit OAuth and can use [Signed Requests](https://www.instagram.com/developer/secure-api-requests/).

+You will have to parse the result of the endpoint to generate your html-elements using `snippets` – [see example](https://github.com/bnomei/kirby-instagram-api/blob/master/snippets/ia-example-media.php).

+Be aware that using the Instagram API has [rate limits](https://www.instagram.com/developer/limits/).

 **NOTE:** This is not a free plugin.
 In order to use it on a production server, you need to buy a license.
 For details on Kirby InstagramAPI's license model, scroll down to the License section of this document.

-This is not an [Embed Code Plugin](https://www.instagram.com/developer/embedding/) but grants you access to all [API Endpoints](https://www.instagram.com/developer/endpoints/), works without implicit OAuth and can use [Signed Requests](https://www.instagram.com/developer/secure-api-requests/).

-You will have to parse the result of the endpoint to generate your html-elements using `snippets` – [see example](https://github.com/bnomei/kirby-instagram-api/blob/master/snippets/ia-example-media.php).

-Be aware that using the Instagram API has [rate limits](https://www.instagram.com/developer/limits/).

 ## Key Features

 - access [Instagram API Endpoints](https://www.instagram.com/developer/endpoints/)
 - use `snippets` to customize the output
-- just a new field for Users with simple integration using [Kirby User Roles](https://getkirby.com/docs/panel/roles)
+- simply extend existing Kibry CMS User-Accounts with [Kirby User Roles](https://getkirby.com/docs/panel/roles)
 - includes helper to cache images

 ## Requirements